raihanarafi/Stereo-Vision-Depth-Estimation/README.md

-Stereo Vision Depth Estimation with OpenCV
+Stereo Vision Depth Estimation with YOLOv8 Object Detection

-This project performs depth estimation using a pair of stereo images.
-It uses OpenCV's StereoSGBM algorithm with WLS filtering to generate a smooth disparity map and calculate depth values from it.
+This project performs depth estimation from a stereo image pair using OpenCV's StereoSGBM algorithm with WLS filtering, and overlays detected rocks using a custom-trained YOLOv8 model.

 Features:
-Depth estimation range: 0.5m to 5m
+Accurate depth estimation in the range 0.5m to 5m

-Works with real stereo images captured from IP webcam or phone

-WLS filtering for enhanced disparity quality
+YOLOv8-based rock detection

+Realistic, colorful depth visualization

+Interactive clicks to display depth at any pixel

+Depth map blended with the original image

 Displays:
 Left image

-Colored disparity map

 Depth map (with color bar)